robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 # Conclusions

 Authoring scientific manuscripts in markdown (MD) format is straight-forward, and manual formatting is reduced to a minimum.
 The simple syntax of MD facilitates document editing and collaborative writing.
-The rapid conversion of MD to multiple formats such as DOCX, LATEX, PDF, EPUB and HTML can be done easily using pandoc, and templates enable the automated generation of documents according to specific journal styles.
+The rapid conversion of MD to multiple formats such as DOCX, LATEX, PDF, EPUB and HTML can be done easily using pandoc, and templates enable the automated generation of documents according to specific journal styles.<br>
-The additional features we implemented facilitate the correct indexing of meta information of journal articles according to the 'semantic web' philosophy.
+The additional features we implemented facilitate the correct indexing of meta information of journal articles according to the 'semantic web' philosophy.<br>
 Altogether, the MD format supports the agile writing and fast production of scientific literature.
 The associated time and cost reduction especially favours community-driven publication strategies.

 # Acknowledgments

 We cordially thank Dr. Gerd Neugebauer for his help in creating a subset of a bibtex data base using BibTool, as well as Dr. Ricardo A. Chávez Montes, Prof. Magnus Palmblad and Martin Fenner for comments on the manuscript.
 Warm thanks also go to Anubhav Kumar and Jennifer König for proofreading.
 The work was funded by the Consejo Nacional de Ciencia y Tecnología (CONACyT) Mexico, with the grant FRONTERAS 2015-2/814 and by institutional funding of the Centro de Investigación y de Estudios Avanzados del Instituto Politécnico Nacional (CINVESTAV).

 # Software and code availability